NCD Full Form-Non Convertible Debenture

 Non-Convertible Debentures (NCDs): A Complete Guide to Secure Fixed-Income Investments

-Investors looking for fixed-income securities often consider Non-Convertible Debentures (NCDs) as a viable option.
-NCDs are debt instruments issued by companies to raise capital, offering attractive interest rates with relatively lower risk than equities.
+Non-Convertible Debentures (NCDs) are debt instruments issued by companies to raise capital, offering attractive interest rates with relatively lower risk than equities.
 Unlike convertible debentures, NCDs cannot be converted into equity shares and must be repaid to the investor at maturity.
-In this article, we will explore what NCDs are, their types, benefits, risks, and factors to consider before investing.
+They are a popular choice for investors seeking fixed-income securities.

 What Are Non-Convertible Debentures (NCDs)?